bahrus/xtal-deco/README.md

 xtal-deco provides a way of adding behavior to the next sibling element -- "decorating" the element.

-The affected element can be a native DOM element, or a custom element instances.
+The affected element can be a native DOM element, or a custom element instance.

 xtal-deco attaches an [ES6 proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)

 xtal-deco has a property, "actions" that allows for a "reactive" way of responding to property changes.

-actions is an array of arrow functions, where the target element is passed in.
+actions is an array of arrow functions, where the proxy of the target element is passed in.
 It is expected that the arrow function will use destructuring:

 ``` JavaScript
 actions: [